SkynetLabs/skynet-docs/source/index.html.md

 ## A Note About Language Differences

-Though we tried to keep the SDKs as similar to each other as possible, differences between the languages -- the idiosyncracies and best practices of each -- resulted in differences between the SDKs.
-We've noted them where necessary.
+Though we tried to keep the SDKs as similar to each other as possible in usage, differences between the languages -- the idiosyncracies and best practices of each -- resulted in differences between the SDKs.
+We've noted them where necessary throughout the documentation.

 ### Case